teiniker/teiniker-lectures-securecoding/secure-coding/Cryptography/RandomNumbers/README.md

 On **Windows with the Oracle JDK** and the default configuration the SHA1PRNG generator is used.

 On **Linux with the Oracle JDK** and default configuration the NativePRNG algorithm is used.
 This algorithm provides the output of the `/dev/urandom` PRNG that is provided by the OS.

-## Generating Random Bits in Linux-Based Systems

-The device file `/dev/urandom` is the userland interface to the crypto PRNG of common Linux systems, and it’s what you will typically use to generate reliable random bits.
-Because it’s a device file, requesting random bits from `/dev/urandom` is done by reading it as a file.

 ## Generating Psuedo Random Numbers using OpenSSL